Reading time: 5 minutes

 - Have a Total Superannuation Balance of less than $300,000 (this is your balance at 30 June of the previous financial year and you are not required to remain under the balance cap for the whole 12-month period)

 - Not previously used the work test exemption (if you use the exemption to make a contribution and later return to work, you can’t use it again when you retire).

 How much can you contribute using the work test and work test exemption?

-If you are using the work test or work test exemption to make contributions into your super account, you can contribute any amount up to the concessional and non-concessional contributions caps for the financial year ($25,000 and $100,000 respectively in 2020/21).
+If you are using the work test or work test exemption to make contributions into your super account, you can contribute any amount up to the current concessional and non-concessional contributions caps for that particular financial year ($27,500 and $110,000 respectively in 2021-22).